TcMenu/documentation/content/products/arduino-libraries/tc-unicode-helper.md

 There is support for the following:

 * All Adafruit_GFX based variants with no need for special forks.
-The `AdafruitGfxUnicode` that ships with the library demonstrates how to do this.
+The `AdafruitGfxUnicode` example demonstrates how to do this.
 * LTDC framebuffer - this code was originally written for this purpose.
 * tcMenu - the Designer UI and library have been enhanced to work directly with it.
 * U8G2 library - although it already has UTF-8 support, this is another option